BerkeleyLab/Bedrock/badger/flash.md

 ## Operation

 Quoting p.
-53 of that data sheet:
+55 of that data sheet:
 "The desired state of TBPROT must be selected during the initial configuration of the device during system manufacture; before the first program or erase operation on the main flash array.
 TBPROT must not be programmed after programming or erasing is done in the main flash array."

+Other crucial paragraphs to read are p.
+52 about the Status Register Write Disable (SRWD) bit SR1[7], and p.
+56 about the Freeze Protection (FREEZE) bit CR1[0].

 The board first needs to have a Packet Badger-based bitfile loaded over JTAG.
 Ethernet must be connected and routed to your workstation,